 Upgrade of Goodwood Road crossing

-An existing crossing was upgraded to cope with the increase in bicycle traffic, making the crossing safer and more convenient.
+An existing two-stage crossing was upgraded to a single-stage to cope with the increase in bicycle traffic, making the crossing safer and more convenient.

 Upgrade of crossing at Winifred Avenue / Beckman Street, Glandore